1. HOME

 Learning when to pause, and for how long, is a skill, and like all skills it improves with practice.

-The technique using punctuation I've outlined below is effective and easily mastered.
+The counting technique using punctuation that I've outlined below is effective and easily mastered.
 I know because it's what I use myself and have taught for many years.
 I've seen and heard the results it delivers.
 In short, the method works.
 It's magical.

 But why use pauses, particularly in public speaking?